Goose03/OrgaNice2/README.md

 ---

-For any questions or further information, feel free to contact us at [support@organice.com](mailto:support@organice.com).
+For any questions or further information, feel free to contact us!

 ---
 # React + Vite